Jukarena21/GradiusDePueblo/README.md

 ---- To Start the Game----

-0. Unzip folder
+0. Unzip folder BuildGradiusDePueblo.zip
-1. Execute .exe
+1. Execute GradiusClon.exe
 2. click or press any key to start